Optimal Team Practice

 - It reinforces PAs’ commitment to team practice with physicians and explicitly states the PA/physician team model continues to be relevant, applicable and patient-centered; and,

-- Calls for a decision about the degree of collaboration between PAs and physicians to be made at the practice level, in accordance with the practice type and the education and experience of the practicing PA.
+- Calls for a decision about the degree of collaboration between PAs and physicians to be made at the practice level, in accordance with the practice type and the education and experience of the PA.

 Currently PAs are held to professional and ethical standards by state regulatory authorities.
 Under the Optimal Team Practice framework, PAs will still be legally and ethically obligated to consult with and refer patients to physicians based on the patient’s condition, the standard of care, and the PA’s education and experience.
 If they don’t, that PA will be subject to disciplinary action by the state medical board, just as any other medical provider would be.

 PAs can own practices in many states today.
 AAPA policy has long supported a PA’s ability to participate in practice ownership, just like other health professions.
-Under the Optimal Team Practice framework, PAs who are practice owners will still be legally and ethically obligated to consult with and refer patients to physicians when indicated.
+Under the Optimal Team Practice framework, PAs who are practice owners will still be legally and ethically obligated to collaborate with, consult with and refer patients to physicians when indicated.

 The PA profession is now in its 50th year.
 PA practice has been extensively studied and evaluated, and found to produce high-quality patient outcomes.
 State laws and regulations have simply not kept pace.
 In a survey conducted by the Joint Task Force in January 2017, 71 percent of PAs and PA students responding expressed overall support for the proposal.